jacknpoe/todos_juros/README.md

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.

-The solutions are divided between recursive (Clojure, Common Lisp, Elixir, Erlang, Haskell, Prolog and Scheme) and iterative (all other languages).
+The solutions are divided between recursive (Clojure, Common Lisp, Elixir, Erlang, Haskell, Prolog, Racket and Scheme) and iterative (all other languages).

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.

 The most common output for tests is:

-Peso total = 3.0

-Acréscimo = 6.059108997379403

-Juros = 2.999999999999992
+Peso total = 3.0 / Acréscimo = 6.059108997379403 / Juros = 2.999999999999992

 The list is organized alphabetically by languages names: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/ or https://github.com/jacknpoe/todos_juros/blob/main/todos_juros.txt